the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/community-manager.md

 * Identifying and developing engaged community members into community leaders
 * Bridging between technical and non-technical members of the community by creating and delivering training
 * Encouraging high standards of reproducible, ethical, inclusive and collaborative data science
-* Facilitating the creation of sub-networks within the community around shared experiences, for example, such as an early career researcher network
+* Facilitating the creation of sub-networks within the community around shared experiences, for example, an early career researcher network

 The day-to-day tasks of a community manager could include:
 * Developing a strategy for community activities, in alignment with the goals of the wider research project